-If the invitations have already gone out and/or there's no time to get a written explanation to guests, someone needs to call everyone on the guest list and let them know that the wedding won't take place—texting is a little informal for the seriousness of this message, but in a pinch, it's okay.
-Obviously the couple may be too traumatized to take care of this; parents, siblings, attendants or other friends and family members should help out.
+If the invitations have already gone out, someone needs to email or call everyone on the guest list and let them know that the wedding won't take place—texting is a little informal for the seriousness of this message, but in a pinch, it's okay.
+Obviously the couple may be too traumatized to take care of this; parents, siblings, wedding party members or other friends and family members should help out.

 Do we have to explain why we're not getting married?

-A. No—simply letting guests know there will be no wedding is enough at this point.
+No—simply letting guests know there will be no wedding is enough at this point.
 There'll be plenty of time later to confide in family and friends about the situation.
 Avoid posting on social media unless you want a barrage of questions from well-meaning family and friends.